jedschneider/functional-coffeescript/README.md

 is implemented, but the `?` operator in CS is used instead of the `existy` method where applicable.

+I've taken the approach of creating static methods on constructor objects(`class` keyword in CoffeeScript).
+I'm really just doing this to create obvious namespaces, but it also presents the opportunity to reference functions in the same namespaces with the 'this' notation `@`.
+Not sure I will continue in this format, but it seemed an obvious way to start.

+Code for chapter 1 spans the enumerable, window, and fun classes in the src directory.
+Specs for those functions are in the appropriate spec file.

 ---

 ## Project Temaplate was taken from coffeescript-jasmine-boilerplate